bigskysoftware/htmx/www/extensions/server-sent-events.md

 ### Receiving Unnamed Events

-SSE messages can also be send without any event name.
+SSE messages can also be sent without any event name.
 In this case, the browser uses the default name `message` in its place.
 The same rules specified above still apply.
 If your server sends an unnamed message, then you must listen for it by including `sse-swap="message"`.
 There is no option for using a catch-all name.
 Here's how this looks:

 ```text
 data: <div>Content to swap into your HTML page.</div>